 (2) On the appointed day, or as soon as practicable thereafter, the club shall deliver to the Association or as the Association may order, all movable property to which subclause (1)(a) applies and all books, papers, documents, minutes, receipts and ledgers appertaining to the operations conducted by the club at the Cannington race course.

-(3) Any person who was, during the period of one year immediately preceding the appointed day, an office-bearer or employee of the club shall on being required so to do by a person authorized in that behalf by the Committee, give to that person all assistance that he is reasonably able to give in connection with any matter recorded in any book, papers, document, minutes, receipt or ledger referred to in subclause (2).
+(3) Any person who was, during the period of one year immediately preceding the appointed day, an office-bearer or employee of the club shall on being required so to do by a person authorised in that behalf by the Committee, give to that person all assistance that he is reasonably able to give in connection with any matter recorded in any book, papers, document, minutes, receipt or ledger referred to in subclause (2).

 Penalty: $1 000.